sophiewax/library-literacy-analysis/README.md

 Figure: Geographic distribution of public libraries in the United States.
 Made with ArcGIS online.

-This map is a critical component of the analysis for three key reasons:
+This map provides spatial insight into the national distribution of public libraries, highlighting regional disparities and supporting the argument that educational infrastructure is unevenly distributed, which is a critical component of the analysis for three key reasons:

 1. It visualizes geographic inequality:
 The map makes disparities in library access immediately visible.
 States with dense clusters (e.g., in the Northeast and Midwest) contrast sharply with sparsely covered areas like the West or parts of the South, highlighting regions that may be underserved.